We are committed to creating long-term value for all of our

-As a leading regional provider of distribution, fulfilment and retail managed services to major mobile device manufacturers and operators, it is critical for us to ensure excellent customer experience at our retail stores, call centres and other touch points.
-Our ability to serve customers efficiently is paramount in growing our business with brands that rely on us for serving their customers.
+As a leading regional provider of distribution, fulfilment and retail managed services to major mobile device manufacturers and operators, it is critical for us to ensure excellent customer experience at our retail stores, call centres and other touchpoints.
+Our ability to serve customers efficiently is paramount to growing our business with brands that rely on us for serving their customers.

-High-quality customer service is equally important for our enterprise customers to whom we offer Information and Communications Technology ("ICT") and Network Engineering services.
-Offering trusted and reliable solutions, and high standards of service support are at the core of our customercentric approach.
+High-quality customer service is equally important for our enterprise customers to whom we offer ICT and network engineering services.
+Offering trusted and reliable solutions and high standards of service support are at the core of our customer-centric approach.

-We have implemented stringent quality control measures across our businesses to enhance customer experience.
+We have implemented stringent quality control measures across our businesses to enhance the customer experience.

-Ongoing engagement and seeking regular feedback are parts of our efforts to deliver superior customer service.
+Ongoing engagement and seeking regular feedback are part of our efforts to deliver superior customer service.